Scripted Installation

 IT Asset Management (Cloud)

-In your downloaded archive where you extracted the Lightweight Kubernetes inventory agent (see Downloading the Lightweight Kubernetes Agent), the install sub-directory includes a Bash script, install.sh, that automates the installation process.
+In your downloaded archive where you extracted the Lightweight Kubernetes Inventory Agent (see Downloading the Lightweight Kubernetes Agent), the install sub-directory includes a Bash script, install.sh, that automates the installation process.

 Tip: Detailed usage information is available by running the install script with the --help flag.